-->

 The question I want to investigate is: does this property of conic sections still hold when the ray-model is replaced by the wave-model?

 More generally, how much does qualitative intuition carry over between the two models?
 There are definitely behaviors which differ between the two models: for example, light and sound cannot bend around a corner in the ray model, but they can in the wave model.
-(TODO example) The double-slit experiment, which demonstrates the existence of wave interference, is the prototypical example of qualitative behavior which is captured by the wave model and not by the ray model.
+The double-slit experiment, which demonstrates the existence of wave interference, is the prototypical example of qualitative behavior which is captured by the wave model and not by the ray model.
 I've read that when the wavelength is much smaller than any physical features, the ray model is a good approximation of the wave model -- this holds true for visible light at macroscopic scales, but does not hold for sound waves.